maxbarrett/web-components/README.md

 </div>
 ```

-`Max` = red
-`Barrett` & `max@max.com` = yellow
+`Max` = red `Barrett` & `max@max.com` = yellow.

 Elements are projected on first match, not specificity like CSS.

-Descendants cannot be selected eg: `select="table tr"`.
+Descendants cannot be selected eg: `select="table tr"`

-The projected subtree retains styles from the main document and can also be styled from inside the shadow tree using the `::content` pseudo element.
+Projected subtree retains styles from the main document and can also be styled from inside the shadow tree using the `::content` pseudo element.

-If there is no match, the content will be hidden inside the shadow root.
+If there is no `<content>` or `select` match, the subtree will be hidden inside the shadow root.

 Rules in the parent page have higher specificity than `:host` rules defined in the element, but lower specificity than a style attribute defined on the host element.